 Deliveries were made by a delivery driver.
-The pharmacy obtained people's signatures for deliveries where possible and these were recorded in a way so that another person's information was protected.
-When the person was not at home, the items were returned to the pharmacy before the end of the working day.
+The pharmacy obtained people's signatures for deliveries where possible.
+There were multiple people's details on each sheet so the layout might make it harder to ensure that people's details were protected when signatures were recorded.
+The dispenser said that he would ensure that other people's personal information was protected when signatures were recorded in the future.
+When the person was not at home, the delivery was returned to the pharmacy before the end of the working day.
 A card was left at the address asking the person to contact the pharmacy to rearrange delivery.
-The pharmacy kept a list of items out for delivery so that people could be informed if they contacted the pharmacy.